Nocte people: Historical books

 L-R: View of cover and backcover of the book.

 In 1839, the first book on the Nocte people was written and published.
 Titled, "A spelling book and vocabulary in English, Assamese, Singpho and Naga", the book was authored by Miles Bronson, the American Baptist Missionary who lived with the Nocte people from January 1839 to October 1840.
-A 66-page book, it consist of more than 730 vocabularies and 47 reading lessons each in Nocte (Naga), Singpho, Assamese and English languages.
+A 66-page book, it consists of more than 730 vocabularies and 47 reading lessons each in Nocte (Naga), Singpho, Assamese and English languages.
 As per the records, 500 copies of the book were printed at the American Baptist Mission Press, Jeypore, Assam.